Rahmerh/kafka-integration-examples/README.md

 1. Build (`dotnet build`) the solution.
 2. Execute `docker-compose up -d --build`

+### Cache setup

+A few small steps are needed to setup redisinsights:

+1. Navigate to `localhost:2002`
+2. Click on `I already have a database` then click on `Connect to a Redis Database`
+3. Fill in the following values:

+- Host: `cache`
+- Port: `6379`
+- Name: `Cache`
+- Password: `Same value you can find in docker-compose.yml`

 ## View topic contents

 I've included a AKHQ container to be able to view topics.
 Open `localhost:1337` in your browser to view.

-Open live tail and view the `kafka-csharp-example` topic.
+Open live tail and view the `users` topic.
 All messages are produced/consumed from there.